 This is one of the many problems of not having a lawyer handle your divorce.
 What do you do when problems arise?
 You should consider finding yourself a good lawyer.
 If you husband sold true marital property, your attorney may be able to get you a settlement to get the value of half of the value...Read more »

 Getting proper legal representation is the most important thing you can do to assure that you get visitation (now called "parenting time") with your children.
 The most important question regarding the kids is custody.
 This is different than visitation/parenting time.
-After custody is decided and...Read more »
+After custody is...Read more »

 You say "divorce agreement."
 I assume you mean a Judgment of Divorce.
 It may be possible to get the Judgment of Divorce amended.
 How difficult this will be depends on whether your ex-spouse agrees to amend the Judgment of Divorce.
 If s/he does not agree, it may be difficult.
-It also depends on...Read more »
+It also...Read more »

 In Michigan, there are specific grounds for annulment.
 There are two sets of marriages that can be annulled in Michigan: those that are "void" and those that are "voidable."
-Marriages that are void are those that are illegal: the parties are related or one/both are already married to someone...Read more »
+Marriages that are void are those that are illegal: the parties are related or one/both are already...Read more »

 Yes.
 What you did is illegal.
 It is a crime called "extortion."
 This crime is a felony.
 That means it's the most serious type of crime and carries a severe punishment.
 If you are prosecuted and convicted you may received up to 20 years in prison and a fine of up to $10,000.
-It is never right...Read more »
+It...Read more »

 He consigned the loans.
 They all went into default and collectors are coming after myself and at least two other people I now who also signed loans with him.
 He said he was investing in businesses and properties and would pay our loans back if we signed these loans to helphim with the businesses. i...
 Read more »